 -

-Hi I am Karan a passionate blogger.
-It's almost 4.5 years when I started blog writing in 2019.
+Hi I am Karan a passionate blogger and i live in Delhi.
+It's almost 5+ years when I started blog writing in 2019.
 I am the owner of the Dailylist.in.
 My dedication to delivering reliable information and useful tips has earned him a loyal following among tech enthusiasts seeking reliable insights and recommendations.

 If You have any query then email Us. dailylist88@gmail.com